acceber95/CMSC434Impressionist/README.md

 5. You can clear the canvas whenever using the CLEAR button.
 6. Once you're satisfied with your painting, click DOWNLOAD IMAGES to add the image to your gallery.

+# Bonus Feature
+The impressionist screen has multi-touch implemented, so feel free to use more than one finger to draw.

 # Sources
 Project spec: http://cmsc434-f16.wikispaces.com/Android+II+Impressionist
 Stack Overflow references (also commented in code):